 The Biker Gang

-When I was about 19, I rode with a biker gang called the Wheeling Wolves.
-The only reason that I qualified to ride with them is that my girlfriend’s older brother was a member.
+When I was about 19, I rode with the Wolves a few times.
+Now, the only reason that I “qualified” to ride with them is that my girlfriend’s older brother Bill was a charter member.
+These were rough characters, the kind that never were without a gun on them or another weapon.

 A few hours later, after a lot of pool and way too many beers, we head out to the bikes.
-The parking lot is lit by orange tinted sodium vapor lights.
-Bill and I hop on our bikes and kick them into life.
+The parking lot is lit by orange hued sodium vapor lights.
+Bill and I hopped on our bikes and kicked them into life.
 The biker Alex to my right is kicking and kicking and swearing.
-All of a sudden, he jumps off the bike shouting “that isn’t even my bike.”
+All of a sudden, he jumps off the bike shouting “this isn’t even my bike.”
 And he starts to kick the tank in and the other sheet metal.

 About 2 hours later we’re heading South towards home.
-We all stop at a rest area.
+We all stop at a rest area off 41.
 Everyone parks and shuts off their bikes.
 Bathroom and flask and joint breaks accomplished including a few cans of beer that I still don’t know where they came from, we all mount up.
 I hear about half the bikes fire up right off.
 Some take a couple kicks.
-Two to my right is a guy kicking like heck and cursing.
+To my right is a guy kicking like heck and cursing.
 Someone yells at him to check the reserve fuel.
 He does.

-So what does the guy do?
-He has a bike that won’t start and a face full of at least 2nd burns.
+So, what does the guy do?
+He has a bike that won’t start and a face full of at least 2nd or 3rd degree burns.
 What does the club do?
-The ideal thing to so is have him ride on back of someone’s bike to a hospital.
+The ideal thing to do is have him ride on back of someone’s bike to a hospital or somewhere to get help.
 But no one would offer to do that.
-No one wanted to get involved with taking him to a hospital.
-I looked at a gaggle of bikers and realized I had no respect for any of them.
-I turned to man and said “Get on, next stop Glenbrook ER” and that’s where I took him.
+No one wanted to get involved with taking him to a hospital and possibly get involved with the authorities.
+I looked at the gaggle of bikers and realized I had no respect for any of them.
+I turned to the man and said “Get on back, next stop Glenbrook ER.” and that’s where I took him.
+To the assembled bikers around me, I said “you are all a bunch of useless pussies.”, and kicked my bike to life and roared off Southbound towards the Illinois line.

 That was the last time I rode with them, though I kept in contact with Nick.